 Breast implants don't typically last a lifetime, and they'll likely need replacing at some point in the future.
 When in the future depends on whether you need to change them due to a complication, or you wantto change them.

 About* (*all statistics vary!)
-1 in 5 women will have a revision in the first 10 years after breast surgery.
-Otherwise, it's a myth that you have to replace implants every 10 years.
+1 in 5 women will have a revision in the first 10 years after a breast augmentation.
+Otherwise, it's a myth that you have to replace breast implants every 10 years.

 The "change them every 10 years" thing came from cases of implants rupturing.
 An implant will 'age' over time, and the risks of rupture do get greater the older it is.